deaddlocust/LightSharp-Compiler/README.md

 ## Features

+- Simple user interface

 - Quick and instant compiling.

 - Instantly run and test your code.

-- Notifies and logs all compilation errors.
+- Logs compiation errors.

+- Instant error checking anytime you want while coding.

 - Add up to as many references/dynamic link libraries as you want.